General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - Carl Froch defeated which opponent at Wembley in 2014?

-- Who did Anthony Joshua defeat in 2016 to say the IBF Heavyweight title?
+- Who did Anthony Joshua defeat in 2016 to assert the IBF Heavyweight title?

-- Who’s the No 1 pound-for-pound boxer on this planet in keeping with The Ring’s prime 10 rankings?
+- Who’s the #1 pound-for-pound boxer on this planet in keeping with The Ring’s prime 10 rankings?

 Answers